 Our current policy is that once a college allocation is made this would not be changed based upon an applicant’s request.
 The only exception to this would be where a specific medical need cannot be met in the allocated college.

-Our catered colleges serve around 650 meals per year to students and this approximately averages at less than £4 per meal.
+Our catered colleges serve around 650 meals per year to students and this approximately averages at just over £4 per meal.
 We feel this offers good value to all students who reside in a catered college.
 There is no culinary equipment needed to be purchased and no weekly food bills on top of the overall price.

 I have a medical need that I feel cannot be met by my allocated college.
 Can my college be changed?